jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntretn.md

 **Example**

-- Bob wants to swap $1,000 JNTR/ETN with $1,000 ETH
+- Bob wants to swap $1,000 JNTR/ETN with $1,000 BNB
-- Bob sends his order to SmartSwap and SmartSwap immediately identifies one counterparty that wants to swap $500 ETH against JNTR/ETN
+- Bob sends his order to SmartSwap and SmartSwap immediately identifies one counterparty that wants to swap $500 BNB against JNTR/ETN
-- In this case, Bob will get the first $500 ETH and the rest of the $500 JNTR/ETN will stay pending until the SmartSwap identifies more counterparties that want to swap ETH with JNTR/ETN
+- In this case, Bob will get the first $500 BNB and the rest of the $500 JNTR/ETN will stay pending until the SmartSwap identifies more counterparties that want to swap BNB with JNTR/ETN

 ## Selling JNTR/ETN

 Ensuring investors have liquidity is at the forefront of Jointer's focus.
 Keeping with that focus, Jointer will allow investors to sell their JNTR/ETN via SmartSwap or secondary exchange market partners.

 ### Conversions
-Investors are able to sell their JNTR/ETN at any time by swapping the JNTR/ETN to JNTR/STOCK or any other digital assets available (such as JNTR, ETH, BTC, STABLECOIN, and more).
+Investors are able to sell their JNTR/ETN at any time by swapping the JNTR/ETN to JNTR/STOCK or any other digital assets available (such as JNTR, BNB, ETH, BTC, STABLECOIN, and more).
 The swap price is calculated based on the current JNTR/ETN face value.
 The value starts at $1 and is multiplied by the percentage change of the Global Select All REITs Index with 2X leverage.

 **Example**